 Here are a few ways to help you devise a solid game plan:

 Cleanse & Segment Your Lists

-Through them, you can optimise the performance of email newsletters and social media promotional materials.
+Through them, you can optimize the performance of email newsletters and social media promotional materials.
 They can help improve deliverability, engagement, and profitability.
 It is not yet too late to do this task.
 You may just have to double your speed and effort at this point.

-Provide People With Relevant information
+Provide People With Relevant Information

 This tactic also aims to build up interest and excitement about your products.
 So frame your content close to your brand identity.
 And do not forget to deploy visual tools and tell unique stories.

 You can reward them, too, for sharing the secret to a friend.
 Complement your creativity with strategic thinking to ensure that you will hit your year-end revenue goal as early as November.

 Test Software, Site & System